Shopify/polaris/src/components/ResourceList/README.md

 </div>

-When a merchant sorts a list of resources they’re changing the order of the entire set.
+When merchants sort a list of resources they’re changing the order of the entire set.
 This is different from filtering, which is when the list of resources is narrowed down to a subset of the original list.

 Whether or not you provide sort options, resource lists should have a default sort order that makes sense to merchants and supports their most common tasks.